 #2 – GDR – Global Depositary Receipts

-GDRGDRGlobal Depository Receipt is a receipt in which a security certificate is issued by financial intermediaries such as a depository bank, which purchases foreign securities, creates a bank certificate consisting of such shares, and then sells them on the stock exchange. is another type of depositary receipt that can be issued to investors in most of the foreign countries in the world.
-By issuing GDR, the Firm can raise funds from the financial marketFinancial MarketThe term "financial market" refers to the marketplace where activities such as the creation and trading of various financial assets such as bonds, stocks, commodities, currencies, and derivatives take place.
-It provides a platform for sellers and buyers to interact and trade at a price determined by market forces. of more than one country and can be traded in multiple stock exchanges at the same time.
-A GDR also serves the same purpose as ADR, but by issuing GDR, the firm has certain benefits as compared to ADR.
+GDRGDRGlobal Depository Receipt is a receipt in which a security certificate is issued by financial intermediaries such as a depository bank, which purchases foreign securities, creates a bank certificate consisting of such shares, and then sells them on the stock exchange. is another type of depositary receipt that can be issued to investors in most foreign countries in the world.
+By issuing GDR, the firm can raise funds from the financial marketFinancial MarketThe term "financial market" refers to the marketplace where activities such as the creation and trading of various financial assets such as bonds, stocks, commodities, currencies, and derivatives take place.
+It provides a platform for sellers and buyers to interact and trade at a price determined by market forces. of more than one country and be traded in multiple stock exchanges simultaneously.
+A GDR also serves the same purpose as ADR, but by issuing GDR, the firm has certain benefits compared to ADR.

-- Liquidity for Investors: As this Depositary Receipt traded on the stock exchange can provide liquidity to the foreign investor.
+- Liquidity for Investors: This depositary receipt traded on the stock exchange can provide liquidity to the foreign investor.

 - Risk of Foreign Exchange Rate: As you know, depositary receipts are exposed to currency foreign exchange riskForeign Exchange RiskForeign exchange risk is an unfavourable change in the settlement value of a transaction entered in a currency other than the base currency (domestic currency), also referred to as currency risk or exchange rate risk. to the investor who wants to invest in foreign companies.

-- Regulatory Risk: Firm who raise fund by issuing the depositary receipt in the foreign market has to adhere to the regulation of multiple countries;
+- Regulatory Risk: A firm that raises funds by issuing the depositary receipt in the foreign market has to adhere to the regulation of multiple countries;

-This has been a guide to what are Depositary Receipts.
-Here we discuss how does a company raise the capital via depositary receipts along with its types, advantages, and disadvantages.
+This has been a guide to what is a Depositary Receipt.
+Here we explain how it works, its types, advantages, and disadvantages.
 You can learn more about financing from the following articles –